PhucTan1705/grocery_app/README.md

 # Getting started with Strapi

-Strapi offers a lot of flexibility, its come with full <a id='CLI'>https://docs.strapi.io/dev-docs/cli</a>
+Strapi offers a lot of flexibility, its come with full [CLI](https://docs.strapi.io/dev-docs/cli)

 # my_grocery